 The Fraud Prevention Plan is the responsibility of all staff and management at the NEF.
 This plan is a dynamic document and is updated regularly to reflect changes in the business operations and circumstances of the NEF.
-The Plan has been reviewed by management, updated and approved by the Board during 2021
+The Plan has been reviewed by management, updated and approved by the Board during October 2018 and is currently being reviewed.